CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 18.2.=[02/Bit/Ssec_03]

-18.3.sec=The Employee acknowledges that the Employer has, under this clause, given notice in accordance with the Workplace Surveillance Act 2005 (NSW), that the Employer may conduct surveillance (“Surveillance”) that will record, review or copy content or data related to the Employee’s use of the computing, Internet and email facilities of the Employer.
+18.3.sec=The Employee acknowledges that the Employer has, under this clause, given notice in accordance with the Workplace Surveillance Act 2005 (NSW), that the Employer may conduct surveillance ("Surveillance") that will record, review or copy content or data related to the Employee's use of the computing, Internet and email facilities of the Employer.

 18.4.sec=The Surveillance may be conducted at any time and could begin when the Employee commences employment and continue on an intermittent or ongoing basis.